Before You Hire a Graduate Assistant

 Eligibility Criteria

-To be appointed, to retain an appointment, or to be reappointed, a student must hold Regular (not Provisional) status, must maintain a cumulative average of at least B (3.00) in any course work taken, must be eligible to register (i.e., must not have more than three viable grades of Incomplete on his or her academic record), must be enrolled in a graduate degree program scheduled to extend through the entire period of the appointment or reappointment, and must be a full-time student.
+To be appointed, retain an appointment, or be reappointed, a student must hold Regular (not Provisional) status, must maintain a cumulative average of at least “B” (3.00) in any course work taken, must be eligible to register (that is, must not have more than three viable grades of Incomplete on their academic record), must be enrolled in a graduate degree program scheduled to extend through the entire period of the appointment or reappointment, and must be a full-time student.
 Full-time for GAs is enrollment in six credits (full-time for non-GAs is nine credits).

 Administration of Assistantships

 Administration of all assistantships occurs through the academic department or unit of employment.
 Typically, payroll authorizations should be processed by the academic home department, even when the GA will be solely employed by a unit other than their academic home department.
-The University defines graduate assistants as graduate students "who provide teaching or research support to the University that is a part of [their] academic program."
+The University defines Graduate Assistants as graduate students "who provide teaching or research support to the University that is a part of [their] academic program."
 We require that the academic home department initiate payroll authorizations as evidence that the assistantship can be regarded as part of a GA’s academic program.
-The University’s definition of a GA is intended to align with federal Tax Code regulations that allow GAs to receive their tuition waivers tax-free.
-If a department is hiring a GA from another academic department, the hiring department should communicate with the academic home department before issuing the offer letter to the GA to provide a KFS number for the academic home department to use on the payroll authorization.
-When the GA’s academic home is in a fee-based or entrepreneurial program, both departments should remember that the tuition waiver GAs receive may affect the revenue received by the academic home department.
-If the hiring department will be responsible for offsetting the revenue loss to the academic home department, that agreement should be in place before the offer to the GA is made.
+The University’s definition of a GA is intended to align with Federal Tax Code regulations that allow GAs to receive their tuition waivers tax-free.
+If a department is hiring a GA from another academic department, the hiring department should communicate with the academic home department before issuing the offer letter to the GA.
+A breakdown of responsibilities between the academic home and hiring unit in these instances can be found on the resource page, Appointing a Graduate Assistant in a Non-Academic Unit.

 Appointing a GA in a Non-Academic Unit